Timeline: Xerox's complex relationship with top investors

 Dec.
 11, 2017

-- Icahn says here to nominate four candidates for election to Xerox board
+* Icahn says to nominate four candidates for election to Xerox board

 Dec.
 12, 2017